cameronlai/sound3d/README.md

 ## Contributions

-font3d is a project to create some interesting font types that uses 3D dimension, breaking through the conventional 2D font types.
-All code is written in Open SCAD and can be printed out with a 3D printer.
+sound3d is a project to generate interesting 3D shapes from sound file data.
+The output could then be be printed out with a 3D printer for visualization.

-Contributions for new font types and bug fixes are sincerely welcome!
+Contributions for new ideas and bug fixes are sincerely welcome!

-## Available font types

-- Basic - Basic font type drawn in Open SCAD